Criteria for investigation

 • the degree of the immediate injury or illness

-• the anticipated injury/illness outcome and potential degree of any impairment
+• the anticipated outcome of the injury or illness and the potential degree of any impairment

 • variables that increased the injured worker’s vulnerability, such as age or experience

-• the work health and safety antecedents of the relevant person conducting businesses or undertakings.
+• the work health and safety history of the PCBU.

-WorkSafe will investigate notifications of fatality incidents when they occur to a person:
+WorkSafe will investigate notifications of incidents that result in fatalities when they occur:

-• at a workplace, whether or not the deceased person is a person working at the time
+• at a workplace, whether or not the deceased person was a person working at the time

-• as a consequence of a work activity, whether or not exposure to a hazard occurred on a workplace
+• as a consequence of a work activity, whether exposure to a hazard happened at a workplace or not

-• as a consequence of a motor vehicle crash involving a person who at that time was working.
+• as a consequence of a motor vehicle crash involving a person who was working at the time of the accident.

 Suicide events

-Generally, WorkSafe will not investigate the specific circumstance of a suicide event on the basis that the Coroner of Western Australian investigates such matters.
-In some circumstances WorkSafe may conduct investigations into a workplace’s management of psychosocial hazards following notification of a suicide event which may have connection to that workplace.
+As a general rule, WorkSafe will not investigate the specific circumstances of a suicide event.
+This is because the Coroner of Western Australia investigates such matters.
+In some circumstances, WorkSafe may investigate how a workplace manages psychosocial (mental health) hazards if they learn about a suicide that is possibly connected to that workplace.

 • motor vehicle crashes resulting in the injury or death of a worker while travelling to work

-• the death of a worker during the course of medical treatment at a medical facility
+• the death of a worker during medical treatment at a medical facility

-• the death of a worker that is outside WorkSafe’s legislative or territorial jurisdiction.
+• the death of a worker that is outside WorkSafe’s legal jurisdiction.

-In some instances, an incident may fall under multiple jurisdictions.
-As such, WorkSafe may decide not investigate a matter that is under investigation by another agency, such as WAPOL.
+In some instances where an incident falls under multiple jurisdictions, WorkSafe may decide not to investigate a matter that is under investigation by another agency, such as the Western Australia Police Force.

 Last modified: